VOLTTRON/volttron/services/core/IEEE_2030_5/AGENT_DEMO.md

         server.yml
     ```

+1. Modify the openssl.cnf to include the correct values for [req_distinguished_name].
+Or use the defaults.
+The server will create self-signed certificates for the client to use.

+1. Modify the server.yml file.
+The default server.yml file contains a device (id: dev1) and DERProgram.  **dev1 must be present for the demo to run smoothly.**

 1. Start the server from the activated serverenv **This step will create development certificates for you**.
 By default the certificates will be generated and stored in ~/tls.
 One can change this location in the server.yml configuration file.

     ```bash